roxanaff/travel-assistant/documentation/stage-1-features/itinerary.md

 - When trip dates move without shortening the trip, scheduled activities shift by the same number of days.
 Activities outside a shortened trip become unscheduled.

-## Stage 1 completion

-The itinerary implementation, keyboard behavior, and manual verification are complete.

-## Constraints

-Activity entry cost is independent from the budget during Stage 1.

 ## Beyond Stage 1

-Future itinerary directions are recorded in [personal trip planning](../future/personal-trip-planning.md).
+Future itinerary directions are recorded in the [product roadmap](../roadmap.md).